 Court calendar is beyond our control

-Once your petition is filed, scheduling for the final hearing is set by the county clerk and the assigned judge.
-The Quick Divorce can prepare and file accurate paperwork quickly, but the date a judge signs the Final Judgment depends on the court's calendar — not us.
+The 4 to 8 week range covers the part of the process you control, from starting your paperwork to filing the case.
+After filing, scheduling for the final hearing and entering the Final Judgment is set by the county clerk and the assigned judge.
+The Quick Divorce can prepare and file accurate paperwork quickly, but the date a judge signs the Final Judgment depends on the court's calendar, not us.

 Week-by-week uncontested timeline